reactiflux/reactiflux.com/src/transcripts/shawn-wang.md

 <a name="what-do-you-think-of-ssr" href="#what-do-you-think-of-ssr">#</a> **Q:** What do you think of ssr on [golang](https://golang.org/)? – Tee-Sean

 **A:** I don't think anything of it haha.
 I had to write some [golang](https://golang.org/) once, and it was a fine experience, but I didn't feel more productive than in JS.
-Interested in learning [rust](https://www.rust-lang.org/) someday.
+Interested in learning [rust][rust] someday.

 ---